 Provides support to NMSS in the event technical security expertise is required.

-05.05 Director, Division of Fuel.
+05.05 Director, Division of Fuels, Radiological Safety, and Security (DFRSS).

-Coordinates scheduling of licensee performance review activities in accordance with this IMC for operating fuel cycle facilities.
+Coordinates scheduling of licensee performance review activities in accordance with this IMC for operating fuel cycle facilities or for the operating portion of the facilities which have both operation and construction.

 Leads and provides for the appropriate branch-level personnel to conduct licensee performance reviews of fuel cycle facilities.

-Signs and approves the final LPR etter for facilities
+Signs and approves the final LPR letter for facilities with an ANI.

-articipates in LPR /afeguards eetings for facilities with or more ANIs.
+Participates in LPR public/safeguards meetings for facilities with one or more ANIs.

-05.06 Director, Division of .
+05.06 Director, Division of Operating Reactor Safety (DORS).

-Coordinates scheduling of licensee assessment activities in accordance with IMC 2694 as applicable for the construction portion of the fuel cycle facilities that are in both operation and construction.
+Coordinates scheduling of licensee assessment activities in accordance with IMC 2694, as applicable, for the construction portion of the fuel cycle facilities that are in both operation and construction.

 Leads and provides for the appropriate branch-level personnel to conduct licensee performance reviews of applicable fuel cycle facilities for the construction portion.

-At the Director’s discretion, participates in the combined (and ) LPR /, if applicable, for subject facilities with one or more ANIs.
+At the Director’s discretion, participates in the combined (DFRSS and DORS) LPR public/safeguards meetings, if applicable, for subject facilities with one or more ANIs.

 05.07 Chief, Inspection and Oversight Branch (IOB).